 There are two kinds of freedom because there are two kind of self in every person: the individual and the social, each of them limiting the freedom of the other to a certain extend.
 People today talk a lot about freedom but If not considering the two kinds of freedom the talk is just a no sense ideological sophism.
 Social freedom means safety from others in society according to Montaigne, which requires a certain control and limit (responsibility) on the individual freedom.
 If you want a total individual freedom you are being against social freedom (individual safety from others in society).
 Despite the nihilists, one of the main reason (if not the main reason) we live in society and think society is for the individual safety sake.

 We live in a society of control, which Deleuze described to be in gradual change from what Foucault called Disciplinary society.
 The disciplinary society may not be completely vanished yet but many of its characteristics we find still strong in more conservative societies.
 Although Germany have a very liberal approach to individual affairs, the German social conduct and mentality to changes (which they are averse) are very conservative.
 So we can still find strong characteristics of a disciplinary society in Germany, that is based on social hierarchical observation, normalizing judgement and examination that induce people to control their behavior to a standard.
 The first means that people has the duty to observer everyone's behavior.
 This is why in Germany it's normal and a cultural thing to stare or give long gazes to others in the streets.
 If you act different people watch you, not as spectators but as judges, because you are suppose to conform.
-It's important and kind of funny to have to tell that most Germans are not even consciously aware about it, but unconsciously they react to it the same way a person who claims to not like or care about Picasso paintings reacts somatically to Picasso's works, without realizing it.
+It's important and kind of funny to have to tell that most Germans are not even consciously aware about it, but unconsciously they react to it the same way a person who claims to not like or care about Picasso paintings, who despite their claims they somatically react otherwise without realizing it.
 It means that both men and women experience unwanted attention and suffer the natural human distress about it, of feeling constantly observed and consequently behaving awkwardly and in introversion (which Germans are well aware and considering part of their cultural personality, although not questioning its causes), for watching themselves as in the eyes of others and not being able to be spontaneous.
 Consequently, as part of conformity duty, you are not expect to question much but to accept, to conform.
 Questions are often seem as an attempt to not accepting, to not conform, to break the rules, to promote changes.

 The conformity seems to be part of an other psychological aspect: Identity.
 Before Nation-States people had their identities associated to ethnicity.
 The use of ethnicity to judge other individuals based on a supposed natural tendencies of their ethnical qualities and vices.
 Some countries today, like in Germany, strong kept some aspect of it.
 Reason why we find so many people born in Germany, from second or third generation of immigrant families, still being seen and called as Turkish, Italians, Portugueses, etc. The concept of nationality came with Enlightenment values, that every person has to be seen as equal and responsible for their own individual success and failures, which required the formation of Nation-States, where the political body would be apart from the social body.
 So under the Nation-State comes the nationality, under which one is supposed to be seen not as belonging to an ethnical value but seen as equal under the law and included in the society identity regardless their blood origin.
-Many countries in Europe conserved the tradition of seeing the individual not a mere individual belonging to the nation, but as a individual belonging before anything else to an ethnicity (and its supposed mentality, qualities and vices) and conformity (the mentality of people who try to know you by asking you where you are from and what your profession is, instead of trying to know and understand your world perspective as a individual).
+Many countries in Europe conserved the tradition of seeing the individual not a mere individual belonging to the nation, but as a individual belonging before anything else to an ethnicity (and its supposed mentality, qualities and vices) and conformity (the mentality of people who try to know you by asking you where you are from and what your profession is, instead of trying to know and understand your world perspective as an individual).
 To conform is a way to feel belonging to a group, as being socially included, as have its identity.
 In such view, when questioned about one social conforming and group perspectives, they feel as if their identity is being attacked.

 Along with it all there is the social willful blindness.
 Oliver Sacks narrates that Tourette's syndrome was well reported with many cases and with a rich literature from it's discover in 1885 until the end of its century.
 Charcot, Freud, Babinski and Tourette (the syndrome discoverer) were among the last of their professionals with a combined vision of soul and body, the "it" and the "I", in neurology and psychiatry.
 At the turn of the century professionals started to interpret the "I" (the mind) as independent or apart from the "it" (the body).
 The soulless neurology and bodyless psychology.
 In this change, not only the understanding of Tourette's syndrome disappeared but the syndrome itself had disappeared as well.
 No more reported cases, no more literature about it.
 It was took as extinct.
 Many professionals even thought the past literature was a mythical report of naive imaginative professionals from the past, because they could not be converted in the new framework tradition of 20th century neuroscience and psychology.
 Oliver Sacks claimed to have never seen a patient with Tourette's syndrome, until in 1971 when he published an article about Tics in the Washington Post.
 Many people who read it wrote to Oliver Sacks telling him that they have the symptoms he had described in the article.
 After visiting one of his correspondents, Sacks realized that the man he went visit had Tourette's syndrome.
 Not only that, after the visit, Oliver Sacks could easily identify many people in the streets of New York with Tourette's syndrome, only by walking home and from home to work.

 Often, when I try to talk about such subjects, many Germans tell me that they don't stare, they just look a little longer to others and there is nothing wrong about it.
 But then, why women behave in such distress and men have apprehensive manners?
-Because of the lack of talking and awareness, it seems to me that women think they are the only ones being gazed at, and men are the only ones gazing at, as if it's (only) a man thing and not a German culture thing.
+Because of the lack of talking and awareness it seems to me that women think they are the only ones being gazed at, and men are the only ones gazing at, as if it's (only) a man thing and not a German culture thing.
 And it's half funny and half depressing experiencing every day being stared at by women which causes me to naturally look back at them, because it's what we do when we feel there are eyes watching us.
-But when I look back at them they react in distress as if I have any interest on them in particular, as if I am being a toxic man when in fact they are unaware they have been inconveniently staring at me first.
-When I avoid to look back, pretending I don't know they are looking at me, their stares became even stronger, longer and annoying, because we know they are not looking and judging with good eyes.
+But when I look back at them they react in distress as if I have any interest on them in particular, as if I am being a toxic man when in fact they are unaware that they have been inconveniently staring at me first.
+When I avoid to look back, pretending I don't notice they are looking at me, their stares became even stronger, longer and annoying, because we know they are not looking and judging with good eyes.
 I am a visual disturbance.

 I am not suggesting that the privatization of a social problems is exclusive to Germanic culture, it's actually an industry which by ignoring a problem that is social, people are induced to believe that is not the society that has to change but you as individual who has a problem for feeling affected and react negatively to society's problems, convincing people to join classes and buy materials for meditation, going to experts talking about self-improvement, buying self-help books and even convincing people that they need to do more sports.
 Meditation and sports are good in themselves for personal health, but not good when used as tools to ignore that people stress is a social condition and not an individual one.

-A lot of Germans (at least in the internet, which is a small group that do not represent the nation as a whole) get really irritated and aggressive against me when I touch such subject, because they convince themselves that I am being against their culture and consequently their country, when in fact my allele in serotonin transport gene is probably way too short and feeling the heavy atmosphere among women (and men) in distress, storming reacting or in fear for no apparent reason effects me, and I can't help thinking about it, trying to understand it (as I try to to understand societies, humans and life in general) and hope for its eventual change although I don't have much faith on it.
+A lot of Germans (at least in the internet, which is a small group that do not represent the nation as a whole) get really irritated and aggressive against me when I touch such subject, because they convince themselves that I am being against their culture and consequently their country, when in fact my allele in serotonin transport gene is probably way too short and feeling the heavy atmosphere among women (and men) in distress, storming reacting or in fear for no apparent reason, effects me, and I can't help thinking about it, trying to understand it (as I try to to understand societies, humans and life in general) and hope for its eventual change although I don't have much faith on changes.
 I don't have anything against the culture or the country but I care about others well being, regardless cultures, ethnicity and nationality.
 Specially my well being.
 I just don't like to ignore the problem pretending it's a individual problem.
 It's a social problem that people may try to ignore in order to conform, but somatically they can not ignore it.